Daremonic/payswitch-docs/features/merchant-controls/fraud-and-risk-management.md

 ## FAQs

-* **What are the prerequisites for integrating with the Hyperswitch FRM platform?** Depending on the FRM processor of your choice, you may need to pass additional parameters regarding order fullfilment as a webhook to Hyperswitch.
+* **What are the prerequisites for integrating with the PaySwitcher FRM platform?** Depending on the FRM processor of your choice, you may need to pass additional parameters regarding order fullfilment as a webhook to PaySwitcher.
 Please refer to the section here for more details.
-* **Can I adjust my fraud prevention measures based on specific payment methods and connectors?** Yes, the Hyperswitch FRM platform allows you to customize your fraud prevention measures by selecting between pre-authorization and post-authorization checks for each payment method for a processor and the corresponding action to be taken.
+* **Can I adjust my fraud prevention measures based on specific payment methods and connectors?** Yes, the PaySwitcher FRM platform allows you to customize your fraud prevention measures by selecting between pre-authorization and post-authorization checks for each payment method for a processor and the corresponding action to be taken.